RavanH/xml-sitemap-feed/readme.txt

 * Optionally include Image tags with caption and title for featured images or attached images.
 * Options to: set a different News Publication Name, include custom post types or limit inclusion to certain post categories.
 * Configure <access>, <genres> and <keywords> tags both globally and post by post
-* Pings Google on new publications.
+* Pings both Google and Bing on new publications.

 **More**

 * Compatible with multi-lingual sites using **Polylang** or **WPML** to allow all languages to be indexed equally.
 * Option to add new robots.txt rules.
-These can be used to further control (read: limit) the indexation of various parts of your site and subsequent spread of pagerank accross your sites pages.
+These can be used to further control (read: limit) the indexation of various parts of your site and subsequent spread of pagerank across your sites pages.
 * Includes XLS stylesheets for human readable sitemaps.

 = Contribute =

-If you're happy with this plugin as it is, please consider writing a quick [rating](https://wordpress.org/support/plugin/xml-sitemap-feed/reviews/#new-post) or helping other users out on the [support forum](https://wordpress.org/support/plugin/easy-fancybox).
+If you're happy with this plugin as it is, please consider writing a quick [rating](https://wordpress.org/support/plugin/xml-sitemap-feed/reviews/#new-post) or helping other users out on the [support forum](https://wordpress.org/support/plugin/xml-sitemap-feed).

-If you wish to help build this plugin, you're very welcome to [translate Easy FancyBox into your language](https://translate.wordpress.org/projects/wp-plugins/xml-sitemap-feed/) or contribute code on [Github](https://github.com/RavanH/xml-sitemap-feed/).
+If you wish to help build this plugin, you're very welcome to [translate it into your language](https://translate.wordpress.org/projects/wp-plugins/xml-sitemap-feed/) or contribute code on [Github](https://github.com/RavanH/xml-sitemap-feed/).

 = Credits =